vans163/inotify/README.md

 Linux kernel >= 2.6.13

 ### Note
-If you are passing unicode paths make sure to unicode:characters_to_binary/1 or unicde:characters_to_list/1.
+If you are passing unicode paths make sure to use unicode:characters_to_binary/1 or unicde:characters_to_list/1.
 Example: "말말" in shell is [47568,47568].
 But we need [235,167,144,235,167,144] to pass to the NIF.